Encomiendas in Peru: Decline

 The response from the Crown was unfavorable to both sides.
 The acting Viceroy of Peru, Lope García de Castro, created the office of "Corregidor de Indios," which extended the power of the Crown into rural areas of Peru.
-The action united all factions against Garcia and limited the effectiveness of the corregidors, but also destroyed the aspirations of both the eoncomenderos and the caciques for control of rural Peru.
+The action united all factions against Garcia and limited the effectiveness of the corregidors, but also destroyed the aspirations of both the encomenderos and the caciques for control of rural Peru.
 In 1569, with the appointment of Francisco de Toledo as Viceroy and his policy of reductions (concentrating the indigenous people of Peru into Spanish-style villages to facilitate Spanish government control and Christianization), the aspirations of encomenderos and caciques received another blow.
 With the slow, controversial implementation of reductions, the tribute the encomenderos received from the Andeans went instead to the colonial government, and they received only a portion of it, although many of them were able to convert themselves into landowners.
 Conversely, the caciques, contrary to Toledo's objective of reducing their influence, became even more important as intermediaries between the colonial government and the Andeans.

 In the 17th century, encomenderos retained some of their prestige, but steadily lost their economic importance due to the diversification of the Peruvian economy and declines in the Andean population of Peru.
 In 1721 the Spanish Crown declared the creation of new encomiendas illegal.
 The number of encomiendas had declined to about 100 by that time but they continued to exist in some areas of Peru until the late 18th century.
 Encomiendas were replaced by the hacienda system.